aatishgore/API-checklist/README.md

 # API checklist
 Checklist for API development

-- [ ] Follow consistency while writing apis like use same casing for fields, parameters and resources , use singular or plural for resource names
-, common logic for authentication and authorization
+- [ ] Follow consistency while writing apis like use same casing for fields, parameters and resources.
+Also, use singular or plural for resource names and have common logic for authentication and authorization
 - [ ] Use UTC time in backend
 - [ ] Create health checkpoint
 - [ ] API versioning